Lumnitzera racemosa: Uses

 The timber of Lumnitzera racemosa is strong and durable and has many uses, including bridge construction.
 The wood is highly favoured for charcoal making in Cambodia.
 The bark is harvested for the tannins it contains.

 Status

 Mangroves in general are under threat from coastal development, and this species, which grows on the landward edge of the mangrove area, may be more threatened by rising sea levels than are other species because it may be unable to move further inland.
 There may be a decline in populations of this species due to habitat loss or harvesting, but it is a common species of mangrove with a very wide range, and is not declining at a sufficient rate to be included in any threatened category, so it is listed by the International Union for Conservation of Nature as being of "least concern".

+The variety of racemosa, also known as Tonga mangrove (Tonga-wortelboom, Isikhaha-esibomvu), is a protected tree in South Africa.